aben-cha/Inception/docker.md

     7- Docker Engine
         * The runtime that combines the Docker Daemon, CLI, and APIs to manage containers and images
-        * Processes commands and integrates with the operating system to execute containerized workloads 8- Underlying Operating System:
+        * Processes commands and integrates with the operating system to execute containerized workloads
+        * Docker Engine is the complete package for running Docker
+        * Components of Docker Engine:
+            - Docker Daemon (dockerd)
+            - Docker Client
+            - REST API
+    8- Underlying Operating System:
         * The host system where Docker runs
         * Provides the kernel features (like namsecpaces cgourps) that Docker uses to isolate and manage containers.

 # Diagram of Docker Architecture:
     Docker Client
         ↓